jalsarraf0/ai-chat-cli/docs/README.md

 `prepare-commit-msg` hook appends `[skip ci]` to the message, and the `pipeline-guard` job exits early so runners stay idle.
 Any code change runs the full suite with a **93 %** coverage gate.
+You can run the entire pipeline locally with `./scripts/gauntlet.sh`.

 ## Compliance Mapping